Cross-Database Micro-Expression Recognition: A Benchmark

 \item To deal with CDMER problem, we also propose a novel DA method called region selective transfer regression (RSTR), which takes the facial local region information of micro-expressions into full consideration. \end{enumerate}

+It should be pointed out that this work is the extended version of our previous conference paper~\cite{zong2019cross}.
 The major motivation of this work is to attract and encourage more researchers to join this challenging but interesting topic and provide convenience for them to get started.
 For this reason, we released all the data and codes involving CDMER in this paper on our project website: http://aip.seu.edu.cn/cdmer.